JulianMar11/SentimentPoliticalCompass/Code/Pipeline/Entity Sentiment Analysis/readme.md

 General notes
 -------------

-* This work heaviliy uses the Polyglot library: http://polyglot.readthedocs.io/en/latest/index.html as well as research conducted by Chen, Yanqing and Skiena, Steven (Building sentiment lexicons for all major languages)and by Al-Rfou, Rami and Kulkarni, Vivek and Perozzi, Bryan and Skiena, Steven (Massive Multilingual Named Entity Recognition)
+* This work uses the Polyglot library: http://polyglot.readthedocs.io/en/latest/index.html as well as research conducted by Chen, Yanqing and Skiena, Steven (Building sentiment lexicons for all major languages)and by Al-Rfou, Rami and Kulkarni, Vivek and Perozzi, Bryan and Skiena, Steven (Massive Multilingual Named Entity Recognition)